Motivate employees without spending money

 Create a safe space to fail by allocating an empty office or area in the office as a laboratory for experiments.
 Most people are afraid to try something new as they are afraid to fail.
 However, learning is one of most motivating things, directly impacting the productivity and performance of a team.

 Have experiment sessions where employees are given the opportunity to try something new, which are too risky to try in a development environment.
 Allow people to try seemingly crazy things in a creative kind of prototyping environment.
 For example, a simple roll-on deodorant inspired the design of the original computer mouse.

 What you are trying to do is cultivate a culture of creativity and innovation, where people are invited to experiment with different solutions.
 They can then safely apply their learning in their daily work, without the failures.

 The best things in life are free.
 Motivating your workforce doesn’t have to be expensive.
 Identify how people want to feel.
-Find ways to fulfill this emotional need without having something.
+Find ways to fulfil this emotional need without having something.

-What motivates us most is having a purpose, contributing to something bigger than ourselves, the experience of success and social connection.
-None of these have to cost a cent.
+The factor to motivate employees most is having a purpose, contributing to something bigger than ourselves, the experience of success and social connection.
+None of these has to cost a cent.
 It merely requires some time and creative ideas.

-Image source: www.unsplash.com , Google images (with usage rights labeled for reuse).
+Image source: www.unsplash.com, Google images (with usage rights labelled for reuse).
 I the author confirm I have the right to use these images.